DrifterOfTime/sd-mvar-plot/README.md

 ## Goals
 Merge several different scripts into one:
 - [x] XYZ script (i.e. my legacy script)
+- [ ] Simple multivariable extension to legacy script (proof of concept)
 - [ ] Prompt Matrix
 - [ ] Some features from Unprompted
     - [ ] Wildcard files (Want to implement this with the option to keep a certain wildcard across all generations in a grid.
 Rather difficult to do with Unprompted)

 - [ ] Rework to use OOP for easy creation of new modules, should the need/desire arise.
-(Current priority.
+(Next priority.
 Nothing will work in the new script until this is done.)

 - [ ] Add a configurable number of axes which can then be sorted into columns, rows, and pages (perhaps maybe folders, too)